 Retrieving a Web License Service (WLS) client license

-A WLS license allows you to run Gurobi from within a containerized environment.
-Your application will need to provide valid credentials for your WLS license, either through a license file or through an API key.
+Web License Service (WLS) licenses allow you to run Gurobi from any Internet-connected Windows, Linux, or macOS device.
+They may be configured to work in containers, outside of containers (in a physical or virtual machine running Windows, Linux or macOS), or in both types of environments.
+To use a WLS license, your application will need to provide valid credentials, which can be done in a number of ways.
 When your application starts a Gurobi environment, it will communicate with the Gurobi WLS server over the Internet to retrieve a token that will allow it proceed.

-The simplest way to use a WLS license is with a
+The simplest way to use a WLS license is with an API key stored in a

 Web License Manager